Dark matter in compact stars: The physics of compact objects

 {\bf White dwarfs} are stellar remnants formed from main sequence stars that undergo a red giant phase not hot enough to fuse carbon.
 Depending on its mass, a WD will be composed of some proportion of helium, carbon, oxygen, neon and magnesium, which make up the bulk of the mass.
 A sea of electrons co-habiting with nuclei provide, as we will see, the Fermi degeneracy pressure that supports the WD against gravitational collapse.

-Super-giant progenitors of mass around 10--25 $M_\odot$ that undergo core-collapse leave behind short-lived ``proto-NSs" through which neutrinos diffuse out carrying away 99\% of the star's binding energy, following which {\bf NSs} are born.
+Super-giant progenitors of mass around 10--25 $M_\odot$ that undergo core-collapse leave behind short-lived ``proto-NSs" through which neutrinos diffuse out carrying away 99\% of the star's binding energy, following which {\bf neutron stars} are born.
 They are composed mainly of Fermi degenerate neutrons formed by electron-proton capture, $e^- + p \ra n + \nu_e$, at extreme densities and temperatures.
 Due to beta chemical equilibrium, NSs are also thought to contain populations of protons, electrons, and muons; it is in fact the filled Fermi seas of these fermionic fields that keep neutrons from decaying to protons, electrons, and muons inside NSs.
 The supernova collapse is generically expected to be hydrodynamically asymmetric, resulting in a natal ``kick" to the NS at 450-1000 km/s speeds in a random direction~\cite{kick:Lyne:1994az,kick:Scheck:2003rw,kick:Scheck:2006rw,kick:Ng:2007aw,kick:Nordhaus:2010ub}; a 1\% fractional anisotropy in the momenta of escaping neutrinos could be another source of the asymmetric kick~\cite{kicknu:Kusenko:1996sr,kicknu:Kusenko:1998bk,kicknu:Barkovich:2002wh}.
+Pulsar kicks are reviewed in Ref.~\cite{ReviewKicks:LambiasePoddar:2024cjy}.